Qiskit/qiskit/CONTRIBUTING.md

 ### Testing Rust components

-Many Rust-accelerated functions are generally tested from Python space, but in cases where new Rust-native APIs are being added or there is Rust-specific internal details to be tested, `#[test]` functions can be included inline.
-Typically it's most convenient to place these in a separate inline module that is only conditionally compiled in, such as
+Many Rust-accelerated functions are generally tested from Python space, but in cases where new Rust-native APIs are being added, or there are Rust-specific internal details to be tested, `#[test]` functions can be included inline.
+It's typically most convenient to place these in a separate inline module that is only conditionally compiled in, such as